OS-Sketch/www.os-sketch.com/docs/operating-systems/course-tools.md

           gcc -c hello.c

       clean:
-          rm hello.o hello.exe```
+          rm hello.o hello.exe
+      ```

-9. Navigate to the directory in your terminal, enter make and see the program run!
+- Navigate to the directory in your terminal, and run the make command.

 ### Docker
 Navigate to https://docs.docker.com/desktop/install/windows-install/ to install Docker.